MacPass/MacPass/README.md

 ##Disclaimer
 The Project is in heavy development.
 Beware that I'm going to shift things around so stuff is going to break.
 A lot.

-##Dowload
+##Download

-Since github now provides a release feature, I'm trying to upload binaries on all the tags I create along the way.
+Since Github now provides a release feature, I'm trying to upload binaries on all the tags I create along the way.
 Use it with caution, it's unfinished.
 Really!

 All releases can be found at [Github](https://github.com/mstarke/MacPass/releases).